Vyral/base-template/_drafts/enter-for-a-chance-to-win-5000-cash.md

 {% include youtube.html %}

+<center><em>The 2020 Dream Vacation Sweepstakes from Maxwell has begun.
+Could you be the second consecutive winner from our office?</em></center>

-There has been a lot of bad news intruding on our daily lives lately.
+<br>There has been a lot of bad news intruding on our daily lives lately.
 Today you have a chance to do something completely different, as I have some great news to share.

 **What would you do with $5,000?** I want to invite you to enter the Maxwell 2020 Dream Vacation Sweepstakes.
 The previous year's winner came from our office, so maybe this year it could be you.